On this Page

 Here is what an event copy looks like if Subject, Description, and Location are unchecked:

-- Select the color for uncategorized event copies.
-Here you can select the color of uncategorized event copies on the destination calendar.
+- Default/uncategorized Copy Color.
+This controls the color of uncategorized event copies on the destination calendar.
 “Calendar Default” means the default color assigned to the destination calendar in Outlook or Google Calendar.

 - Sync categorized event colors.
 With this switch in the off position, all event copies will use the color set for uncategorized events copies – regardless of whether the event has been categorized on the source calendar.
 With this switch in the on position, event copies of categorized events will have the color of the original event on the source calendar.

 - Note: this requires the category names to be the same on the source calendar and the destination calendar.